-We’ve written a lot over the past few weeks about the importance of social proof.
+We’ve written a lot over the past few weeks about the importance of social proof for financial advisers.
 As a reminder, it’s the practice of demonstrating; using testimonials, videos, case studies, ratings, reviews, qualifications, accreditations, and so on, that you are bloody good at what you do.

 It’s now time to move from the theory to the practical.
 So, this week we are going to showcase some of the firms going the extra mile with the social proof they display on their websites.